 An alien who does not meet the specific requirements of a qualified alien is a nonqualified alien for Medicaid purposes.
 A non-qualified alien who meets MS residency requirements and other applicable eligibility factors can receive Medicaid Emergency Services only.
 An applicant for Emergency Medicaid services is not required to provide information regarding citizenship, immigration or enumeration and should not be requested to do so.
-The SAVE process is not used for a non-qualified alien.
+Electronic verification of alien status is not used for a nonqualified alien.